 In addition to the resources found on our Mobilize Our Voters page, the following resources are specifically geared toward student leaders and others who are working to engage student voters.
 Download the Reform Jewish Student's Guide to Civic Engagement.

-1. Attend our student training events.
+1. Join our student office hours.

 2. Commit to taking action.